Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Securing remote workers requires enforcing MFA on all accounts, deploying endpoint detection and response (EDR) on every device, using a business VPN or zero-trust network access, managing devices with MDM software, and conducting regular phishing simulations.
 A written remote work security policy ensures every employee understands their responsibilities.

-Zero Trust is no longer a buzzword — it’s the security architecture that works for hybrid environments.
+Zero Trust isn’t a buzzword anymore—it’s the security architecture that actually works for hybrid environments.
 Unlike traditional network security models that assume “inside the network is safe,” Zero Trust assumes that every access request, whether from an office desk or a home office in Hamilton, must be verified and authorized before granting access to systems or data.

 Zero Trust operates on five core principles: verify every user identity, validate device health before access, encrypt all data in transit and at rest, monitor and log all activity, and assume breach (plan for the worst).
-Rather than a single purchase, Zero Trust is an approach built from multiple complementary technologies working together.
+It’s not a single purchase—it’s an approach built from multiple complementary technologies working together.

 Implementation starts with identity verification.
-Modern hybrid teams use multi-factor authentication (MFA) as a standard control — not optional.
-When combined with identity and access management (IAM) systems, you ensure that Jane working from home has the same authentication barriers as she would in your Toronto office.
+Modern hybrid teams use multi-factor authentication (MFA) as a standard control—not optional.
+When it’s combined with identity and access management (IAM) systems, you ensure that Jane working from home has the same authentication barriers as she’d have in your Toronto office.

 The technical components supporting a Zero Trust model include: